empkins/empkins-sync-board-hardware/README.md

 git clone https://github.com/empkins/empkins-sync-board-hardware.git

 ```
-3. Connect a programming device, such as the [STM Nucleo-64](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) development board, to the EmpkinS Sync Board as shown in the figure.
+3. Connect a programming device, such as the [STM Nucleo-64](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) development board, to the Open Sync Board as shown in the figure.
 Additionally the board must be supplied via the USB-C Port.

 <img src="./img/Flashprozess_V3.png" width="1000" alt="flashing process">

 4. Run the Code in STMCubeIDE to complete the flashing process.

-## Configure EmpkinS Sync Board for your Measurement Setup
+## Configure Open Sync Board for your Measurement Setup

 The Sync Board is mounted to a PC via USB, which is also used for serial communication.
 To configure the behavior of the outputs as well as the measurement start and stop source, the corresponding [Graphical User Interface](https://github.com/empkins/empkins-sync-board-gui) can be used.
 Alternatively, you can write your own scripts using an API for serial communication of your choice, e.g., [`pySerial`](https://pyserial.readthedocs.io/en/latest/) (requires basic programming skills).
 See [Command interface](#command-interface) for further details.
 Additionally, make sure that all jumpers for the activated ports are set.